blockydevs/arns-marketplace-process/README.md

 3. **Environment variables**: Look for `CHANGEME` in code to change required variables:
 ```
-# This is the activity process address.
-ACTIVITY_PROCESS=

 # This is the ARIO token process address.
 ARIO_TOKEN_PROCESS_ID=
 ```